AllTheMods/alltheguides/docs/guides/contributing/README.md

 ## Serve

-Serve will launch a server locally to test changes live @ [`127.0.0.1:8000`](http://127.0.0.1:8000).
+Serve will launch a server locally to test changes live @ [`localhost:8000`](http://localhost:8000).
 Importantly, it will provide warnings, errors, and mistakes (_spelling errors_).
-Once changes are satisfied, without issues, test [Build](#build) before pushing your changes.
+Once changes are satisfied without issues, test [Build](#build) before you commit / make a Pull Request.

 !!!
-Information "2 Methods"
+Information "2 methods in serving MkDocs locally"

     ```
     mkdocs serve